OP-TEE/optee_os/documentation/optee_design.md

 whether it is a standard or a fast call.

 # 4. Thread handling
-The Trusted OS uses a couple of threads to be able to support running jobs in parallel (not fully enabled!).
+The OP-TEE core uses a couple of threads to be able to support running jobs in parallel (not fully enabled!).
 There are handlers for different purposes.
-In [thread.c] you will find a function called `thread_init_primary` which assigns `init_handlers` (functions) that should be called when Trusted OS receives standard or fast calls, FIQ and PSCI calls.
+In [thread.c] you will find a function called `thread_init_primary` which assigns `init_handlers` (functions) that should be called when OP-TEE core receives standard or fast calls, FIQ and PSCI calls.
 There are default handlers for these services, but the platform can decide if they want to implement their own platform specific handlers instead.